 De led and buzzer signal pulses being received.
 Push button S1 resets the counter to start a new measurement.

 For additional protection a 220 Ω resistor (R12) is placed in series with the A/D-converter input.
-The power supply of the sensor board is de AC-adapter voltage and the output voltage of the sensor board can be much higher than +5 V.
+The power supply of the sensor board is the AC-adapter voltage and the output voltage of the sensor board can be much higher than +5 V.

 JFETs in a TO92-package are getting more and more obsolete and a BF245 used in the original design is getting hard to come by.
 At this moment a BF256B is still available.